HenryWJL/icon/README.md

 ### Running on a Device
 Now it’s time to give it a try!
 You can run `scripts/train.py` to train any algorithm on any task you like.
-For example, to train a CNN-based diffusion policy on the *Open Box* task, simply run:
+For example, to train a CNN-based diffusion policy coupled with ICon on the *Open Box* task:
 ```bash
 python scripts/train.py task=open_box algo=icon_diffusion_unet
 ```